 Enable Apache ssl, create a folder for certificates and generate local certificates.
 From terminal:

 sudo a2enmod ssl sudo mkdir /etc/apache2/ssl sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/apache2/ssl/apache.key -out /etc/apache2/ssl/apache.crt

-Last command will ask some questions for certificates generation.
+The last command will ask some questions for certificates generation.
 Answers are free…

-Setup Apache ssl configuration file with correct root directory:
+Setup Apache SSL configuration file with correct root directory:

 sudo nano /etc/apache2/sites-available/default-ssl.conf